Noso-Project/NIPs/NIP/nip-1.md

 ## Abstract

-When creating a transaction you have a field named "Reference" that can be used to add some text, for example : Transaction for Devs, Testing Transaction .. etc. When Reference field, has a few words separated by white spaces, then only first word until first white space is recorded.
+When creating a transaction you have a field named "Reference" that can be used to add some text, for example : Transaction for Devs, Testing Transaction .. etc. When the Reference field, has a few words separated by white spaces, then only the first word until first white space is recorded.

-Example is setting Reference as-> Transaction for Devs, current system will save only "Transaction".
+Example is setting reference as -> Transaction for Devs, current system will save only "Transaction".

 ## Motivation

-Allowing to have a more complete text on reference will help Noso users to understant what what this transaction for.
+Allowing to have a more complete text on reference will help Noso users to review any transaction and get more information.

 ## Specification

-The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.
+The keywords “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.

-Allow white spaces can solve this issue, but in a technical perspective those white spaces cannot be used.
+Allow white spaces can solve this issue, but from a technical perspective those white spaces cannot be used.
 Other characters can be used to avoid White spaces, like "-" or "_",

-An example can be automatic-transforming this Reference "**Transaction for Devs**" to "**Transaction_for_Devs**".
+An example can be automatic-transforming this reference "**Transaction for Devs**" to "**Transaction_for_Devs**".

 ## Rationale

-Using "_" is something that other systems used, so it's "easy" to understant or read by all Noso users.
+Using "_" is something that other systems used, so it's "easy" to understand or read by all Noso users.

 ## Backwards Compatibility

-Setting this new feature is "backward" compatible, as previos references cannot be modified, but new ones can use this format.
+Setting this new feature is "backward" compatible, as previous references cannot be modified, but new ones can use this format.

 ## Test Cases

-Testing adding "_" mannually works.
-We can discuss about two possibilities, explaining to all noso users that is needed to use this specified "syntax" or make Noso aware of white spaces and changing to "-"
+Testing adding "_" manually works.
+We can discuss two possibilities, explaining to all noso users that it is needed to use this specified "syntax" or make Noso aware of white spaces and changing to "-"

 ## Reference Implementation

-You can make simple test using your wallet to send a small transaction.
+You can make a simple test using your wallet to send a small transaction.

 ## Security Considerations

-It's important to control which symbols can be used on reference field, to avoid any king of Injection attack or some special symbols that can generate errors.
+It's important to control which symbols can be used on reference field, to avoid any kind of Injection attack or some special symbols that can generate errors.